scpwiki/wikijump/ftml/docs/Blocks.md

 Blocks have five variable properties worth noting:

 1. The block may start with `[[*` rather than `[[`.
 This is referred to as the "special" flag.
 2. Their name may end in `_`.
 This is referred to as the "modifier" flag.
-This underscore is ignored if found in the tail.
+This underscore is ignored if found in the foot.
 3. The block may have some arguments before ending in `]]`.
 4. The block may accept delimited newlines.
 This is explained in more detail [below](#newlines).
 5. The block may have a body.
-It has contents that is terminated by `[[/name]]` (where `name` is the block name), referred to as the tail.
+It has contents that is terminated by `[[/name]]` (where `name` is the block name), referred to as the block footer or tail.

 Whether particular blocks accept these variables is noted in the table below.
 If a block does not permit that variance, then it will fail to parse.